-To overcome the shortcoming of previous SAM compression approaches, we introduce ABRIDGE.
-We offer users a plethora of choices to compress SAM files.
+To overcome the shortcoming of previous alignment compression approaches, we introduce ABRIDGE.
+We offer users a plethora of choices to compress alignment files.
 To optimize space utilization, ABRIDGE accumulates all reads that are mapped onto the same nucleotide on a reference.
 ABRIDGE modifies the traditional CIGAR string to store soft-clips, mismatches, insertions, deletions, and quality scores thereby removing the need to store the MD string.
 To further reduce space demand, ABRIDGE modifies the CIGAR information to store the strand on which the read was mapped.
 ABRIDGE also offers the option to alter quality scores of nucleotide bases that had a perfect match with the reference thereby reducing even more space (\textbf{Supplementary Figure \ref{RLE}}).
 All features of multi-mapped reads are stored with their individual CIGAR strings.
 Hence reads mapping to homeologs in polyploid species will retain their alignment profile.
 Users can choose from three levels of compression offering varying extents of compression with the caveat of the duration of compressing.
 ABRIDGE offers options of completely lossless compression and selectively lossy conversions.
 Consequently, decompressions in ABRIDGE can regenerate the entire SAM file with or without modifications depending on the choices made during compression.
 In this manuscript, we explore the different modes in which ABRIDGE can operate and compare it with other state-of-the-art tools.

 Materials & Methods

 ABRIDGE accepts a single SAM file as input and returns a compressed file that occupies less space than its BAM or CRAM counterpart.
 Users can choose to retain all the quality scores which would initiate a lossless compression.
 In several applications, storing the entire quality score is redundant.
 Hence, ABRIDGE can be configured to preserve only those quality values which for which the corresponding nucleotide base was a mismatch to the reference or an insertion into the read sequence.
-This option considerably reduces the compressed size but stores the most relevant information which can later be used for analysis that uses quality scores (e.g. variant calling).
+This option considerably reduces the compressed size while storing the most relevant information which can later be used for analysis that uses quality scores (e.g. variant calling).
 To further reduce space, users can eliminate quality scores altogether.
 Some downstream software like transcriptome aligners do not use soft-clips or mismatches, so we designed ABRIDGE to provide options to ignore such information in the SAM file while compressing.
 ABRIDGE compresses SAM files in two passes – in the first pass, relevant information from the SAM file is rearranged and in the second pass, the file is compressed using generic compressors.
 ABRIDGE decompresses data by applying the reverse algorithm producing all the requested information to be stored during compression.
 Once the data is compressed, users can retrieve alignment information from random locations making it very easy to access alignments from anywhere in the genome without having to decompress the entire file.